Sharelter/dotfiles/README.md

 # Dotfiles

-## The Repository to storade my dotfiles
+## The Repository to store my dotfiles

 #### Here is now only nvim config file.